Airbnb is running its own internal university to teach data science

 - Finding ways to measure success

 Feng hopes that other companies will adopt similar practices when designing their own internal data science courses.
 The program seems to take a page from Google’s internal classes that helped it differentiate back in the day.
-Google’s version includes both technical and non-technical courses ranging from data visualization to beekeeping.
+Google’s version includes both technical and non-technical courses, ranging from data visualization to beekeeping.

-Airbnb rolled out its intro data science classes first, making a statement that the program was about more than just engineers.
-Though the more technically inclined will be getting additional higher level classes moving forward.
+Airbnb rolled out its intro data science classes first, making a statement that the program was about more than just engineers, though the more technically inclined will be getting additional higher-level classes moving forward.

 0